The Junior League of Lubbock is always open to those who want to team up to conquer these issues and make a difference.

 Part of the Junior League of Lubbock mission states the organization is committed to “improving communities through the effective action and leadership of trained volunteers.”
 Members sign up for three-hour volunteer shifts for charitable causes and organizations.

-Every spring, the Junior League of Lubbock awards the $2,500 Volunteer Service Award Scholarship to a young woman graduating from high school and college-bound in the fall of the award year residing in Lubbock, Lamb, Hale, Floyd, Crosby, Garza, Lynn, Terry, or Hockley County who has demonstrated an exemplary commitment to voluntarism.
+Every spring, the Junior League of Lubbock awards the $2,500 Volunteer Service Award Scholarship to a young woman who is either a high school senior, or has obtained a GED within the current League year, or is attending a transitional school and will be enrolling in post-secondary education.
+She should reside in Lubbock, Lamb, Hale, Floyd, Crosby, Garza, Lynn, Terry, or Hockley County and should demonstrate an exemplary commitment to voluntarism.

 The JLL Foundation, which is still in its infancy, is always accepting donations.
 This foundation, once fully funded, will supply monetary grants to non-profit agencies.